kjsce-codecell/SociallyDistant/Challenge-2/README.md

 ### Earthly (80 points)

 This is the ultimate challenge for a designer.
-The video provided for this shows a web page with eye-catching motion design made by an experienced designer.
+The video provided for this shows a app with eye-catching motion design made by an experienced designer.

 You may choose to skip the animation part and design just the static